 That’s why we use the variety of tools and software here, share our experience, and always thoroughly watch the newest trends and upgrades of design software opportunities.
 A tool is just a tool.
 The only thing important is to make the customer and the users of the final product happy.
 It’s vital to think about the implementation of the product into real life and making it the one which provides high conversions.
 People, who use the product, do not see the tools.
 They see the work which is good or bad.
 Therefore, knowing the advantages and drawbacks of different soft and tools, designers are very well armed to find the best tool for any particular problem.

 So, we always analyze the task before choosing the tool appropriate for its accomplishment.
 However, in general terms in most cases, we use the benefits of different design tools in the following way.

-As it has already been mentioned, we never stop the process of learning and follow the pulse of the design world.
+As has already been mentioned, we never stop the process of learning and follow the pulse of the design world.
 Now we are testing the new vector graphic design software from Apple which is called Affinity Designer.
 It is a promising product and we are keen to see its possibilities closer.
-It provides a lot of functions for creating icons, elements of UI, illustrations and so on.
-It has more clear and intuitive interface than Illustrator and provides the opportunities for real-time making adjustments and applying effects independently from the size and complexity of the image processed.
+It provides a lot of functions for creating icons, elements of UI, illustrations, and so on.
+It has a more clear and intuitive interface than Illustrator and provides opportunities for real-time making adjustments and applying effects independently from the size and complexity of the image processing.